AvdLee/Roadmap/README.md

 ### What OS versions are supported?
 To keep development of Roadmap easy and fun, we've decided to only support iOS 16 and macOS Monterey & Ventura for now.

+### Is it possible for stupid people to manipulate my roadmap?
+Yes, we wanted to keep Roadmap as simple as possible to setup.
+If you're worried about competitors messing with your priority list, maybe use something else.

 ### Can I help contributing?
 Yes, please!
 We would love to invite you to pick up any of the open issues.
 We'll review your Pull Requests accordingly.